Payment Flow and Custom Development

 customer.subscription.updated

-is triggered during subscription renewals, and the reason for listening is also to get the latest user subscription information, so it also calls syncSubscriptionData
+is triggered during subscription renewals.
+The reason for listening is also to get the latest user subscription information, so it also calls syncSubscriptionData

 We don't need to handle one-time payment failure scenarios because one-time payment failures will show prompts on the Checkout page.

-For recurring subscriptions, users may experience payment failures during subscription renewals due to insufficient balance, expired cards, and other reasons, so we must properly handle renewal failure scenarios, i.e., the invoice.payment_failed
+For subscriptions, users may encounter payment failures during subscription renewals due to insufficient balance, invalid cards, and other reasons.
+Therefore, we must properly handle renewal failure scenarios, which is the invoice.payment_failed

 event.